Acquired Brain Injury (ABI): How the NDIS can help.

 Having an ABI can significantly impact people’s lives, relationships, ability to work and do the things they usually do.

-Meeting NDIS eligibility requirements.
+ABI and the NDIS eligibility requirements.

 Access to the NDIS is determined on a case by case basis.
 Check out the NDIS eligibility checklist here.
 Whether someone with ABI is eligible will largely depend on their ability to meet the following criteria: